mvistig/fx-mkt-data-demo/README.md

 Please spend up to 2 hours on the task.
 Provide java code files in a text document, zip or github.
 If you make any assumptions, please add comments in the code or into the document.
 <End>

+---
+## DEVELOPER NOTES
+#### HOW TO RUN
+Run mvi.demo.fx.listener.EndToEndPriceDataListenerTest for a demo of the listener with fees set at 0.1 and all the mappers set.

+Use JDK 11 or more and "gradlew build" for a full build.
+Please see the other junit tests for other corner cases.
+So assumptions were made and explained in comments.

+### Further explanations
+The timestamp and id aren't parsed.
+There is no need to parse them, so it's faster to just send them as they arrive

+This implementation has the main architectural issue that it blocks the receiving thread while it's doing a REST call.
+The impact on performances would be immense.
+In a productive environment this would be hard to accept.